sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/FilterSDK/SDKNecessaries.rst

     The oneAPI HPC Toolkit is an addon (complements) to the base toolkit.
     For less disk space and omit unnecassary components, choose Custom Installation (Fortran support not needed)

   During installation they integrate with Visual Studio IDE (2017, 2019 and 2022).
+  The Intel 2024 compiler version no longer supports VS2017.
   Note: when you install VS2022 after installing base toolkit, you'll need to install the toolkit again to have VS2022 integration.